pn-analyst/supply-chain-analytics-sql/README.md

 **Key takeaway:**
+Demand is heavily concentrated among a small group of products.
-Product 1689547 is the highest‑demand SKU with 192 orders, significantly ahead of the rest.
+Product 1689547 leads with 192 orders, followed by 1677878 (140 orders) and 1689548 (133 orders).
+All top‑10 SKUs exceed 100 orders, showing that a small set of items drives most of the total order volume

 These top products should be prioritized for: